nicolas-ceruti/News-Web-App/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to [your-name] for providing the backend files via Google Drive and [any-other-contributors] for their valuable contributions.

----

 Let's stay connected!
-Connect with me on [LinkedIn](your-linkedin-profile) for more updates and collaborations.
+Connect with me on [LinkedIn](www.linkedin.com/in/mangesh-yadav-65a437237) for more updates and collaborations.

 # React + Vite